Sarcoidosis by Ray Sahelian, M.D.

 Cause of sarcoidosis

-Sarcoidosis may be linked to seasonal, environmental and genetic factors.
+This medical disease may be linked to seasonal, environmental and genetic factors.

-infections.
-Some drugs may be another cause of sarcoidosis.
+drugs may be another cause.

 Is pollution or exposure to dust and particles another cause?
 There